telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

     });
     </script>

-Produces the following sparkline.
-Note that values are displayed as-is:
+This code results in the following Sparklines.
+Note that values are displayed as are.

+**Figure 1.
+Sparklines with a date category axis**

 ![Sparkline with date category axis](/controls/charts/sparkline/sparkline-category-date-axis.png)

-Now change the base unit to "years":
+The example below demonstrates the Sparklines with its base unit changed to `"years"`.

+###### Example

     categoryAxis: {
         baseUnit: "years",